About Tom Thomson

 Charles Hill notes that it appears that painting was not something Thomson learned easily, and the process was accompanied by much self-doubt.
 Jackson recounted that in the fall of 1914 in Algonquin Park Thomson threw his sketch box into the woods in frustration.
 Jackson claimed that Thomson “was so shy he could hardly be induced to show his sketches.”

 This was a time of great change in the world with the First World War raging in Europe.
-As Thomson continued to paint in the North, he become interested in the subtle changes all around him.
-Thomson documented changes in the season, shifts in the weather and changes in the light over the day; for him these were exciting changes.
+As Thomson continued to paint in the North, he became interested in the subtle changes all around him.
+Thomson documented changes in the season, shifts in the weather, and changes in the light over the day; for him these were exciting changes.

 Art historians have noted that Thomson paintings from this period show the artist’s appreciation of the rugged beauty of Algonquin Park.
 The bold immediacy of Thomson’s sketches was to define a new style of painting that would be attributed as uniquely Canadian and would shape how generations of people think about the Canadian landscape.